 Good¢ents rounds up a monthly electric bill to the next highest dollar.
 For example, a monthly bill of $97.65 would be rounded up to $98.00, with the additional 35 cents going to the Good¢ents fund.
 This small change, about 50 cents per month, raises thousands of dollars every year that go to building a stronger community.

 Nonprofit organizations, meeting our criteria, are welcome to apply for Good¢ents funds.
-Individuals, in cases of emergency or disaster only, may also apply.
 A six-member, volunteer board of trustees reviews applications quarterly and selects projects or programs (within GVEA's service territory) to be funded.

 Good¢ents awards are documented on our blog.
-Look in the sidebar for a list of the awards.
+Look in the sidebar for a list of the recipients.

 Frequently Asked Questions

 Who can apply for funds?

-Nonprofit organizations (meeting our criteria) and individuals/families (in cases of emergencies and disasters only) in our service territory are welcome to apply.
+Nonprofit organizations (meeting our criteria) in our service territory are welcome to apply.
 Groups based outside of our service territory are also welcome to apply if their projects affect those in our service territory.